tagazok/my-workshops/static-web-apps/tutorial.md

 }
 ```

 What if we want to restrict part of our frontend to authenticated users?
-We can do exactly the same with any frontend route
+We can do exactly the same with any frontend route.

 ```json
 {